 6 September 2021

-The Australian Industry Capability Program supports Australian industry involvement in Defence projects, by requiring prime companies competing for Defence contracts to demonstrate how they will develop sovereign industrial capability.
+The Australian Industry Capability Program supports Australian industry involvement in Defence projects by requiring prime companies competing for Defence contracts to demonstrate how they will develop sovereign industrial capability.

 The ability to design things must be part of the ‘fundamental input’ that industry provides to Defence capability in Australia.

-The Australian government has announced the largest capital investment ever undertaken in Australia, to establish a continuous National Naval Shipbuilding Enterprise, as laid out in the 2017 Naval Shipbuilding Plan, and expanded under the 2020 Force Structure Plan.
+The Australian government has announced the most significant capital investment ever undertaken in Australia, to establish a continuous National Naval Shipbuilding Enterprise, as laid out in the 2017 Naval Shipbuilding Plan, and expanded under the 2020 Force Structure Plan.
 Plan Galileo was launched in April 2020 and sets the scene for naval sustainment objectives through to 2025.